-- DO remind kids to open and close doors carefully to avoid injuring the cat, locking them up where they shouldn’t be, or letting them escape outdoors.
+- DO remind kids to open and close doors carefully.
+This can help prevent cats from getting injured, getting locked up where they shouldn’t be, or escaping outdoors accidentally.

 - DO allow cats to escape to a quiet room or “safe space” if they need a break from activity.
 Baby gates can be great boundaries.